-Prerequisites: CHE 200 or CHE 201 or permission of Chairperson.
+Prerequisites: CHE 200 or CHE 201 or

 Description: For paramedic science students.
 This course presents classes of biologically interesting compounds and covers their structure, biosynthesis, and metabolism.
 Physiological buffers are also presented.
 The laboratory stresses analysis of such classes of compounds.
-(3 lecture, 3 laboratory hours) Laboratory fee applies.
-SUNY GEN ED-n/a; NCC GEN ED-LSCI
+(3 lecture, 3 laboratory hours)

-Offered: Spring, Summer
+SUNY GEN ED-n/a: NCC GEN ED-LSCI Offered: Spring, Summer